Danielle Gibson (cricketer): Domestic career

 In 2020, Gibson continued to play for Western Storm in the 2020 Rachael Heyhoe Flint Trophy.
 She appeared in one match, scoring 33* in a victory over Sunrisers.
 In December 2020, it was announced that Gibson was one of the 41 female cricketers that had signed a full-time domestic contract.
 She continued playing for Storm in 2021, taking 3 wickets in the Rachael Heyhoe Flint Trophy and 7 wickets in the Charlotte Edwards Cup.
 She also played for London Spirit in the inaugural season of The Hundred, scoring 108 runs at a strike rate of 180.00, as well as taking 3 wickets.
 She was ever-present for Western Storm in 2022, across the Charlotte Edwards Cup and the Rachael Heyhoe Flint Trophy.
 She took six wickets in the Charlotte Edwards Cup at an average of 25.66, as well as scoring 96 runs.
 She was Storm's second-highest run-scorer in the Rachael Heyhoe Flint Trophy, with 176 runs including half-centuries against Northern Diamonds and North West Thunder, as well as taking five wickets.
 She also played every match for London Spirit in The Hundred, scoring 46 runs and taking five wickets.

+Ahead of the 2023 season, she was named as vice-captain of Western Storm, and captained her first game for the side in the absence of regular captain Sophie Luff on 29 April 2023.
+She played 12 matches for the side that season, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, and was the side's leading wicket-taker in the Charlotte Edwards Cup, with eight wickets at an average of 21.25, alongside scoring two half-centuries.
+She also played six matches for London Spirit in The Hundred, and was the side's leading run-scorer with 146 runs, alongside four wickets.
+In 2024, she played seven matches for Western Storm, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, scoring one half-century.

+In September 2023, she was drafted by Adelaide Strikers for the 2023–24 Women's Big Bash League season.
+She played 13 matches, scoring 115 runs and taking 10 wickets as her side won the competition.

 Gibson has also played for various England Academy and Development teams, beginning in 2014.

+In November 2024, Gibson joined Somerset.